-Teams that serve at the Fresh Ground coffee shop at Bedfordview or in the Mother's Room during meetings.
+Teams that serve at the coffee shop or in the Mother's Room during meetings or at the visitors lounge, etc.

 Sign Language Interpretation

 If you are deaf or hard-of-hearing, we have a great community of people in Cornerstone Church that would love to welcome you.
 Most of our main meetings and events are interpreted into South African Sign Language by a dedicated group of volunteer Sign Language interpreters.
 We also have a few integrated deaf and hearing Life Groups meeting in various areas around Johannesburg.